Data Centers in Naples

 Network & Connectivity Ecosystem

-Naples acts as a critical interconnection point for traffic moving across the Mediterranean.
-The local infrastructure provides stable performance for regional distribution and international subsea transit as of December 2025.
+Naples operates as a critical interconnection point for traffic moving across the Mediterranean basin.
+The local infrastructure provides stable performance for regional distribution and international subsea transit as of January 2026.

-Carrier Density & Carrier Neutrality: Carrier count: over 10.
-The market features a mix of national incumbents and regional fiber specialists as of December 2025.
-This variety ensures competitive routing options for diverse networking requirements.
+Carrier Density & Carrier Neutrality: Carrier count: over 10 as of January 2026.
+The market features a mix of national incumbents and regional fiber specialists.
+This variety ensures competitive routing options for specific networking requirements.

-Direct Cloud On-Ramps: Over 0, enabling access to 0 cloud regions.
-There are no direct physical on-ramps for AWS, Google Cloud (GCP), or Microsoft Azure in Naples as of December 2025.
-Local enterprises typically connect to Milan or Rome using high-capacity wavelength services or private network interconnects.
+Direct Cloud On-Ramps: Over 0, enabling access to 0 cloud regions as of January 2026.
+There are no direct physical on-ramps for AWS, Google Cloud (GCP), or Microsoft Azure in Naples.
+Local enterprises connect to Milan or Rome using high-capacity wavelength services or private network interconnects.

-Bare Metal: Dedicated server and bare metal options are available through regional providers and global players like OVHcloud as of December 2025.
-These services allow for high-performance compute without the overhead of managing full colocation hardware.
+Bare Metal: Dedicated server and bare metal options are available through regional providers and global players like OVHcloud or Leaseweb as of January 2026.
+These services allow for high performance compute without the overhead of managing full colocation hardware.

 Power Analysis

-Energy management in Southern Italy requires focusing on high-efficiency cooling to maintain margins against national pricing trends as of December 2025.
+Energy management in Southern Italy requires focusing on high efficiency cooling to maintain margins against national pricing trends as of January 2026.

-Power Grid Reliability: The electrical grid in primary data center corridors, specifically around Naples and Nola, is well-engineered as of December 2025.
-Facility operators utilize redundant utility feeds and multiple substations to ensure continuous uptime for mission-critical workloads.
+Power Grid Reliability: The electrical grid in primary data center corridors, specifically around Naples and Nola, is well-engineered as of January 2026.
+Facility operators utilize redundant utility feeds and multiple substations to ensure continuous uptime for workloads.

 Market Access, Business & Tax Climate

-Tax Advantage For Data Centers: Italy provides subsidies specifically for energy-efficient infrastructure and related system upgrades as of December 2025.
+Tax Advantage For Data Centers: Italy provides subsidies for energy-efficient infrastructure and related system upgrades as of January 2026.
 These incentives help businesses reduce the long-term cost of operating high-density hardware while meeting sustainability requirements.

 Natural Disaster Risk